ReadyBin/underConstruction/en/README.md

 #### Short answer: *no*.<br />
 #### long answer:
 I (Erik) am currently (April 2024) still programming Vishnu alone.
-Even though I would of course appreciate all your experience reports, suggestions, ideas for improvement and error messages. with interest, at the moment I simply cannot foresee how things will develop.
+Even though I would of course appreciate all your experience reports, suggestions, ideas for improvement and error messages with interest, at the moment I simply cannot foresee how things will develop.
 Where I can, I will correct errors and take suggestions into account in my personal prioritisation.
 But at this point it should be said again: Vishnu is open source and free.